discord-tickets/docs/docs/self-hosting/installation/index.md

 ## Hosting providers

-If you don't already have a hosting provider, please consider using one of these affiliate links to buy hosting.
+If you don't already have a hosting provider, please consider using one of these affiliate links (by clicking on the logo) to buy hosting.
 Buying with an affiliate link supports me at no extra cost to you.